lutfullah32/hyperVTest/virtualization/windowscontainers/reference/ps_docker_comparison.md

 # PowerShell to Docker comparison for managing Windows Server Containers

+Updating contents on 27-Oct for testing.
 There are many ways to manage Windows Server Containers using both in-box Windows tools (PowerShell, in this preview) and Open Source management tools such as Docker.
 Guides outlining both individually available here:
 * [Manage Windows Server Containers with Docker](../quick_start/manage_docker.md)
 * [Manage Windows Server Containers with PowerShell](../quick_start/manage_powershell.md)